MoldyMacaroniX/dashword.net/_src/posts/the-state-of-dashword-september-2022.md

     * Comments
     * Author scores
     * Dark mode (only for the time being!)
 * A lot of pages in our original content handbook have been removed for simplicity.
-Now, it can all be found [under our simple contribution guide]().
+Now, it can all be found [under our simple contribution guide](/contribute/).
 * Author profiles now show every one of their posts, instead of just the latest three.
 * The [list of authors](/authors/) is no longer ordered by author score (which has been removed).
 This is because we don't want to encourage competition amongst our writers.
 Now, the order is based roughly on when the profile was created.
 * Author profiles will no longer exist without the author having at least one post.

+# New Publication System

+The way we publish content has changed.
+Before, anybody could submit an article and we would publish it if we liked it.
+Now, the process will be slightly more reserved, but we still want it to be possible for anyone to get their content published here.

+Now, rather than relying on the generosity of passersby, we are putting together our own team of writers to write content for Dashword.
+This will mean content is published more consistantly, rather than randomly.

+**If you want to apply to join this new team of writers,** check out our [contribution guide](/contribute/)!

 # The Future